Allaman/knowledge.rootknecht.net/pages/01.home/jenkins/item.md

       }
 ```
 In case of bad proxy configuration warning in Jenkins ensure that the `Jenkins URL` in the settings ist with port number!

+## Setup Git, Maven, JDK, Docker, and Co
+Configure multiple Versions in „Manage Jenkins“ - > „Configure Global Tools“.
+When nothing is configured the system defaults will be used.
+When one entry is present this one will be used.
+If multiple versions are configured you can select the version in your job settings